“Houston, we have a problem!”

-This time it’s Houston itself that is facing an emergency, but failure wasn’t an option then, and it’s not an option now.
-And, bringing history full circle, NASA’s own Houston Space Flight Center has required hurricane protection, so that it can continue its mission of providing first responders, crisis managers and the public with critical information about weather, storm and flooding conditions.
+Bringing history full circle, NASA’s own Houston Space Flight Center has required hurricane protection, so that it can continue its mission of providing first responders, crisis managers and the public with critical information about storm and flooding conditions.

 Hurricane Harvey first pummeled the city and its surrounding metropolitan area with historic record rainfall, then came back around to hit them with more.
 Some locations recorded nearly 5 feet of rainfall.

 Thousands have been rescued from the rising floodwaters, while tens of thousands more fled their homes.
 Simply grasping the full scope of the tragedy is an ongoing process.
 Floodwaters may not recede for weeks; full recovery and rebuilding will take years.

 Every stage of the emergency response, from tracking the hurricane to planning rescue missions, has relied crucially on reconnaissance information from space.
 We have become so accustomed to space imagery that we take it for granted — real-time images of the storm itself and detailed, high-resolution mapping images showing the hurricane from space and extent of the flooding.

 All of it is critical lifesaving data, and all of it depends on keeping NASA’s mission control and space-based hurricane trackers in operation, even amid a catastrophic flood.